j0hnZ3RA/ldapx-py/README.md

 ## Compatibility Matrix

-Active Directory accepts all obfuscation formats — the server-side parser is very permissive.
+Active Directory accepts all obfuscation formats, the server-side parser is very permissive.
 However, each LDAP library has its own **client-side parser** that validates filters and DNs **before** sending them to the server.
 If the client rejects the obfuscated query, it never reaches AD.
 This is why compatibility varies by library, and why some codes require workarounds (monkey-patching the client validator or using an ASN1 adapter to bypass the client parser entirely).

 Below is a full compatibility matrix tested against a real Active Directory environment.